AndyWright360/Milestone-Project-1/README.md

 Hover.css was used on the Coming Soon section of the Home page.
 The swipe to bottom transition was placed on the upcoming event features to reveal the content in a stylised way.

 3. **Google Fonts:**
 Google fonts was linked into the head section of the html pages.
-'Orbitron' was the main fot used throughout the project.
+'Orbitron' was the main font used throughout the project.
 'Creepster' was also used in the Coming Soon section of the home page to provide a horror theme to upcoming content.

 4. **Font Awesome:**
 Font Awesome was used on the navigation bar and footer of each page.
 It also features on the amenities sections of the Facilities page.
 It was used to compliment the content and provide a visual representation of the information to users.